01 May How Meditation Rocked My World! Part III

 This teachers’ concepts really resonated with me.
 He spoke to me.
 If he recommended a book, I read it.
 If he mentioned an influence of his, I researched that person and read their books or watched their videos.
 If he suggested an exercise, I did it religiously, so that the learning was experiential.
 I took copious notes, I re-read them and re-wrote them so that it was ingrained in my memory.

 I started discussing the concepts with some friends and turning them onto this teacher, too.
-Before I knew it I was ready for his Foundational videos, the really important ones for personal growth.
-I was already benefiting so much from what I had learned, I eagerly devoured them.
+Before I knew it I was ready for his Foundational videos, the really important ones for significant personal growth.
+I was already benefiting so much from what I had learned and I eagerly devoured them.

 I had always considered myself a rational, scientifically minded person but I also had, what I thought was a spiritual side.
 I was a practicing Pagan for over 24 years.
 I studied and practiced Wicca (Witchcraft), wrote and performed seasonal rituals alone and in groups and I worshipped nature.
 I had read a lot of philosophy, ancient history, psychology, occult literature, and comparative religion, among many other subjects.
 I thought I had a broad view of the world and believed myself to have a very open mind.